gbroxey/blog/wip5.md

 [^7]: We can consider $(0, -1)$ to be the steepest vector, and $(1, 0)$ to be the shallowest.
 So really we're finding $(dx, -dy)$ such that $dy/dx$ is as low as possible, and such that $(x+dx, y-dy)$ fits in the blob.

 [^8]: It is

+[^9]: This was unnecessarily confusing honestly.
+A convex function is one where the set of points ABOVE it form a convex set.
+This is why we have to flip it upside down in that case.
+A concave function is one where the points underneath it form a convex set, which is the case for the circle function.